How can one turn a story into a song?

 THE FINAL PROJECT

-By combining the talents of multiple friends and family, clients at Teen Living Programs created original songs using the theme of living in a “Boxed Life”.
-These songs were featured in a final performance for other TLP clients as well as members of Storycatchers Theatre’s Changing Voices Ensemble.
+By combining the talents of multiple friends and family, clients at Teen Living Programs created these original songs.
+These songs were featured in a final performance for other TLP clients as well as administration of Belfort House.
 Songs performed at this event were then distributed via Soundcloud by the composers and made available to the public, free of charge.